"Her prediction… was correct?"

 The girl and boy were still following me and finally the girl got fed up.
 "Ugh!
 What's going on Alex?!" she asked angrily toward me.

 I didn't pay much attention to her, my sole focus now was to find Kiko and Rei as soon as possible.
-My name wasn't Alex and I had no idea who these people were so I don't know why they're acting like they know me.
+My name wasn't Alex and I had no idea who these people were so I don't know why they're acting like they knew me.

-I was worried I was never going to find them and remain lost in this mountain with these whack jobs until the planet would eventually be sucked up by the black hole.
+I was worried I was never going to find them and remain lost in this mountain with these two whack jobs until the planet would eventually be sucked up by the black hole.

 I hit the wall with anger.
 How did this happen?
 I thought I was right behind Kiko when we entered the mountain.